Restaurant Design Ideas: How to Improve the Customer Experience in 2024

 1. Spacious Dining Rooms

-To account for this, it’s a good idea to make sure you make your dining room as spacious as possible.
+It’s a good idea to make sure you make your dining room as spacious as possible.
 Use up as much space as you can to make sure that tables are sufficiently separated.
+One way to achieve this is by using versatile furniture pieces, such as bar table legs.
+This allows tables to be easily rearranged as needed.
 If need be, consider changing the layout of the restaurant so that there is more room for distancing.

 2. Rooftop Dining